Arteaga2k/problema3/app/Twig/doc/recipes.rst

 --------------------------------------------

 Sometimes, when using nested loops, you need to access the parent context.
-The parent context is always accessible via the ``loop.parent`` variable.
+The parent context is always accessible via the ''loop.parent'' variable.
 For instance, if you have the following template data::

     $data = array(